-Just because you're coming into this relationship already knowing your partner, that doesn't mean that it's going to be all rainbows and butterflies all the time.
-Good partnerships require work, so don't go into it thinking you'll be able to put minimal effort in or that there won't be any snags along the way.
-"There are no shortcuts to doing the work of love," says Strgar.
-"No partner, even a close friend, is perfect."
+Just because you're coming into this relationship already knowing your partner, that doesn't mean that it's going to be easy all the time.
+Good partnerships require work, so try not to go into dating a friend thinking you'll be able to put minimal effort in or that there won't be any snags along the way.